 CMS indicates the physician or NPP who performs the "substantive portion" of the E/M visit would bill for the visit.
-They define "substantive portion" as more than half the total time spent performing the visit, and in the original 2022 rule this was to go into effect in 2023.
-However, implementation of only time-based criteria has been delayed until 2024.
-Until then, the transitional definition of "substantive portion" includes performing the history, or exam, or medical decision making (MDM) in its entirety, or more than half of total time.
+They define "substantive portion" as more than half the total time spent performing the visit, and this definition goes fully into effect in 2023.
+For 2022, the transitional definition of "substantive portion" includes performing the history, or exam, or medical decision making (MDM) in its entirety, or more than half of total time.
 This transitional definition applies to E/M families for Inpatient/Observation/Hospital/Nursing Facility codes, Emergency Department codes, Other Outpatient (not office visit) codes.
 There is not a transitional year for critical care E/M codes, which must be billed using the split (or shared) policy based on more than half of total time starting on January 1, 2022.